top of page

 1. You Feel Overwhelmed by Stress or Emotions

-Stress is part of everyday life, but when it starts to feel unmanageable, like everything is piling up, or you’re barely able to keep your head up it may be time to seek support.
-If you often feel anxious, exhausted, on edge, notice you’re snapping more often or apologising for losing your cool more than usual, counselling can help you identify triggers, learn healthy coping strategies, and build resilience.
+If you often feel anxious, exhausted, or on edge, you might notice that you’re snapping more often.
+Apologising for losing your cool more than usual is another sign.
+Counselling can help you identify triggers, learn healthy coping strategies, and build resilience.

-Emotions that feel “too big to handle” on your own such as constant worry, sadness, or anger are strong indicators that professional support could make a difference.
+Emotions that feel “too big to handle” on your own, such as constant worry, sadness, or anger, are strong indicators that professional support could make a difference.

 2. You’re Struggling with Anxiety or Depression